 This post is based on the content of the help article present at the publishing date of this post.
 We'll be talking about Google search engine in this post.

 First, a crash course.
 Here's the formula for Impression share:

 Impression share = impressions / total eligible impressions

 Take a look at that and see what's inherently wrong with the metric.

 For this post, I'll use the equivalent metric of "Share of Voice" in the offline advertising business to illustrate the idea.
 I'll use the billboard advertising industry as that's more easily understood.

 Anything that is a "share" metric has what you have obtained/achieved as its numerator.
 If it's the Share of Voice in billboard advertising, then this would be the number of billboards I have my advertisement on.

-Now coming back to Impression Share.
+We are now coming back to Impression Share.
 The numerator looks good.
 It is what we have obtained/achieved.